JuodaanViinaa/Laboratorio/README.md

 # MedPCPy

 The purpose of this library is to provide an easy and accesible way to convert MedPC files to .xlsx (Excel, LibreOffice Calc) format; and then to extract and order the relevant data (response frecuencies, latencies, and distributions) without the need of much programming knowledge.
 After proper setup the entirety of the analysis of one or more days of experiments and one or more subjects can be done with a single click.
-The library delivers both individual files and a summary file: the individual files contain complete and properly labeled lists of all variables of interest; the summary file contains central tendency measures (either mean or median) for each variable.
+The library delivers both individual files and a summary file: the individual files contain complete and properly labeled lists of all variables of interest; the summary file contains central tendency measures (either mean or median) for each variable written on the sheets and columns which the user indicates.

 This library uses functions from both [Openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html) and [Pandas](https://pandas.pydata.org/pandas-docs/stable/).
 As such, it is advisable to be familiarized with them in order to understand the inner workings of some of its functions.
 It is, however, not necessary to know either of them to use this library.